Île rurale fleuve champs vergers campagne paysage

 Saint-Pierre

-An agricultural village renowned for its strawberries and raspberries.
-In season, pick-your-own stands line the road, and families stop there to leave with full baskets.
-Picking Île d'Orléans strawberries is an authentic Quebec experience.
+An agricultural village known for its strawberries and raspberries.
+In season, pick-your-own stands line the road and families stop to leave with full crates.
+Picking your own strawberries on Île d'Orléans is an authentic Quebec experience.

-Île d'Orléans is Quebec's densest gastronomic region relative to its area.
-Every kilometer reveals a producer to discover.
+Île d'Orléans is the most densely gastronomic region in Quebec relative to its area.
+Every kilometer hides a producer to discover.

 ❖ To taste